GPII/universal/documentation/SolutionsRegistryFormat.md

 ```

 ### contexts
 The `contexts` block describes what the required context is for the solution to run.
-Currently only one type of context is supported, namely `os`.
+Currently only one type of context is supported, namely `OS`.
 The context block is **mandatory**.

 **Example Context**:
 ```